tembo-io/website/docusaurus/blog/2023-04-18-introducing-tembo/index.md

 * Use any extension, including custom or private extensions
 * Provide UI for popular extensions, and a framework to include the community in those efforts
 * **Stacks** make it easy to get started using Postgres for specific new use cases by packaging up extensions, tools and configurations.
-* An intelligent advisor that helps you to better use the features that you’re already using in Postgres
+* An intelligent advisor that helps you to better use the features that you're already using in Postgres

 ![create cluster](./create_cluster.jpg)